-Dr. John Samani is a board-certified orthopedic surgeon and a partner in the Institute for Athletic Medicine, an orthopedics and sports-medicine practice based in Auburn Hills, Mich.
+Dr. John Samani is a board-certified orthopedic surgeon and founder and sole owner of the Institute For Athletic Medicine, an orthopedics and sports medicine-based practice in Auburn Hills, Michigan.
 He founded the practice in 2000.

-Dr. John Samani graduated from the University of Nebraska and received his medical degree from the University of Iowa College of Medicine.
-He completed his residency in orthopaedic surgery at the University of Vermont followed by a fellowship at the Minneapolis Sports Medicine Center.
-There he performed specialty training in sports medicine and arthroscopic and reconstructive knee and shoulder surgery.
-While in Minneapolis, Dr. Samani enjoyed the privilege of working with professional athletes in the Minnesota Twins, Vikings and Timberwolves organizations.
-He also worked with many athletes at university and high school levels.
-Dr. Samani still provides medical care for the Twins when they play in the Detroit area.
-He currently serves as team physician for the Oakland County Cruisers Frontier League professional baseball team.
+Dr. Samani graduated from the University of Nebraska in 1986 and then received his medical degree from the University of Iowa College of Medicine in 1990.
+After five years of specialized orthopedic training, he completed his residency in orthopedic surgery at the University of Vermont in 1995, followed by a fellowship at the Minneapolis Sports Medicine Center in 1996 and 1997.
+During his fellowship, he became specialty trained in sports medicine utilizing arthroscopic and reconstructive techniques of the knee, shoulder, elbow and ankle.
+While in Minneapolis, Dr. Samani enjoyed the privilege of working with athletes at the highest level including the Minnesota Twins, Vikings and Timberwolves professional sports organizations.
+He also provided care to the men’s and women’s athletic teams at the University of Minnesota of the Big Ten conference.

 Fation (Tony) Shaholli is a board-certified Physician Assistant who has been practicing medicine since 2011.
 He has worked in the orthopaedic surgery and emergency medicine specialties where he has gained vast experience in treating a wide range of conditions and comorbidities.